What Does A Bee See? thumbnail image

 What Does A Bee See?

 Bees rely on their incredible sense of sight to navigate their world and perform their duties to the colony.
-Bees primarily need powerful vision to find flowers, which are their main food source.
+Honey bees primarily need powerful vision to find flowers, which are their main food source.
 But what do bees see, and how do their sights compare to that of humans?

 If you’ve ever wondered how bees see the world, check out this guide for the answer.